gabriel1680/mini-calculator/README.md

 This project is a basic calculator with a GUI interface to exercise TDD, Object Oriented Programming and learning more GUI programming with Java and AWT library.

+## Architectural Patterns

+* Modular Monolith for the project overall structure
+* Model-View-Controller for the UI

 ## Features

 * Infix basic mathematical expression parsing and evaluation (e.g.: `((5 - 2) / 3) * 1.5`)